'Black girl magic' gives U.S. hurdles sweep

 Ali's most recent challenge, though, was one faced by female athletes all over the world, getting back into world class condition after having a child.

-Fifteen-month-old Titus now has two Olympic silver medalist parents as his father Michael Tinsley finished second in the 400 meters hurdles at the London Olympics.
+Fifteen-month-old Titus now has two Olympic silver medallist parents as his father Michael Tinsley finished second in the 400 metres hurdles at the London Olympics.

 "I knew it was going to be a difficult road back.
 I see mothers struggle to get their body back," said Ali.